jonericcook/anchor/README.md

 `GET` `http://localhost:4000/auth`

-For Authorizationi use Basic Auth header
+For Authorization use Basic Auth header

 Set Username to `hello` and Password to `there`